Code-Institute-Submissions/MS3_GoBooks/README.md

 'errmsg': '"$search" had the wrong type.
 Expected string, found null', 'code': 14, 'codeName': 'TypeMismatch', '$clusterTime': {'clusterTime': Timestamp(1612977003, 22), 'signature': {'hash': b'\x91\x1a\x9d\xee\xc9\x0c4\x17\x01\xfb\x93\xd3Vt$\xbe\xd7\xca\xe3\xed', 'keyId': 6916065002138894339}}}
  ```
  The search would return the first page of results, but it would not recognise the page arguments for any further pages.

-<------------------------INSERT ANSWER TO PROBLEM HERE
----
+After many long hours, this finally was resolved when the form used
+ on the library page was no longer set to POST.
+Al that remained was to add an if statement that would return the correct response if the user's search returned no results.

 ### Admin Implementation